skchen1993/SwinIR/README.md

 testing with set5 in training process every 5000 iterations,
 Noted that: one iteration means one parameter update

+usev `train.sh` or the command below for training:

 ```python
 # 001 Classical Image SR (middle size)